Kitware/nrtk/docs/explanations/risk_factors.rst

   :width: 800px
   :alt: Root Causes of Operational Risks

+**Note:** Some operational risks arise from system-level input issues (such as metadata mismatches, labeling errors, or other integration defects) that do not fall directly under the five root-cause categories shown in the figure above.

 The following table provides a summary of risk factors.
 Where applicable, a T&E guide providing a detailed example is listed as well as functionality from NRTK that can be used to simulate the operational risk.